rat-pac/ratpac-two/doc/users_guide/command_interface.md

 This structure allows users to build customized simulation and analysis workflows by selecting and configuring the appropriate sequence of processors.

 ## 6. Defining Event Sources: The Generator Commands

 Event generators in ratpac-two are responsible for defining the initial state of particles that the simulation will track.
 This includes their type, energy, momentum, starting position, and time of creation. ratpac-two provides a flexible system for event generation, controlled by commands primarily under the `/generator/` path.
-This system appears to be an evolution or adaptation of the "Gsim Generators" concept.
 The documentation for these generator commands in the ratpac-two repository itself (specifically in doc/users_guide/generators.rst) is noted to be incomplete.
-Therefore, the descriptions here are based on the available snippets and inferences from common patterns in such simulation frameworks, which would ultimately be verified by source code inspection.
+Therefore, the descriptions here are based on the available snippets and inferences from common patterns in such simulation frameworks, which would ultimately be verified by source code inspection of a particular generator.

 ### 6.1.
 Key Generator Macro Commands

  * `/generator/add <generator_type> [options_string]`:
    This is the primary command for activating a new event generator instance.
    * <generator_type>: A string identifying the kind of generator to add.
 Examples might include: